-Beautiful And Warm End To The Weekend
+Beautiful and warm end to the weekend

 Latest Weather Blog

-Tonight and Tomorrow: Temperatures will fall quickly after sunset as the lack of cloud cover overhead will allow the warmth to escape and cool into the 60s by 10 PM.
-Temperatures will continue to fall overnight, leading to lows reaching into the mid-50s by Sunday morning.
-Temperatures will approach the dewpoints overnight, and could lead to some isolated patchy fog in spots lingering into the early morning hours on Sunday.
+Today and Tonight: Temperatures will approach the dewpoints overnight, and could lead to some isolated patchy fog in spots lingering into the early morning hours on Sunday.
 We will see high temperatures even warmer to wrap up the weekend, eventually dipping into the low to mid 80s through Sunday afternoon.
 East winds around 5 mph will continue to keep dewpoints in the mid-50s.
+Another cool night is in store, but it will not happen fast.
+We will stay in the 70s until 10 PM, but temperatures will again dip down into the 50s overnight for the final time over the next 6 nights.

 Up Next: Sunny and warming conditions will linger into the early part of the workweek, but winds will begin to come in from the south by Tuesday.
 This will increase moisture and humidity through the midweek, and could lead to some isolated afternoon showers and a possible thunderstorm.
 The next front will stall out late in the week and into next weekend, providing another wet Saturday and Sunday as showers should begin to ramp up late Friday.
 The timing is still tough to nail down right now, but it is currently looking to span from Friday through next weekend.